carlathomas/ormulum-trans/README.md

 ormulum-trans
 =============

-Repository for translations of the Ormulum texts
+Repository for my translations of the Ormulum texts.